-- Derivatives may be used only if they are deemed by the investment manager to be more attractive than a similar direct investment in the underlying cash market or if the vehicle is being used to manage risk of the portfolio. - Derivatives may not be used in a speculative manner or to leverage the portfolio under any circumstances. - Derivatives may not be used as short-term trading vehicles.
-The investment philosophy of the Qualified Plan is that investment activity is undertaken for long-term investment rather than short-term trading. - Derivatives may be used in the management of the Qualified Plan's portfolio only when their possible effects can be quantified, shown to enhance the risk-return profile of the portfolio, and reported in a meaningful and understandable manner.
+- May be used only if derivative instruments are deemed by the investment manager to be more attractive than a similar direct investment in the underlying cash market or if the vehicle is being used to manage risk of the portfolio. - May not be used in a speculative manner or to leverage the portfolio under any circumstances. - May not be used as short-term trading vehicles.
+The investment philosophy of the Qualified Plan is that investment activity is undertaken for long-term investment rather than short-term trading. - May be used in the management of the Qualified Plan's portfolio only when the derivative instruments possible effects can be quantified, shown to enhance the risk-return profile of the portfolio, and reported in a meaningful and understandable manner.